dinomoss/AWS-Scheduled-snapshot-with-retention-period/README.md

-# AWS scheduled snapshot with retention period.
+# AWS scheduled snapshot with retention period

 This can help you create your own backups of all AWS instances for free.